ory/docs/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Ory Documentation
+# Overview

-> Documentation is the single source of truth

-The Ory documentation is the place to find all information related to Ory services, usage and troubleshooting.
+The Ory documentation is the is the single source of truth for usage, implementation, configuration, and troubleshooting of the Ory Network and all projects of the [Ory Ecosystem](https://www.ory.sh/docs/ecosystem/projects/).

-This repository contains meta-documentation for the [Ory Ecosystem](https://www.ory.sh/docs/ecosystem/projects/).
-You can find the source code for each project here:
+To see the source code of each of the projects, visit the project repository:

 - [Ory Kratos](https://github.com/ory/kratos/)
 - [Ory Hydra](https://github.com/ory/hydra/)
 - [Ory Oathkeeper](https://github.com/ory/oathkeeper/)
 - [Ory Keto](https://github.com/ory/keto/)

+The documentation is best consumed through the [Ory documentation portal](https://www.ory.sh/docs/).

 Other Ory Projects documentation: